lerrayi/intel-sustainability/README.md

 ∙🌍 An interactive timeline with horizontal snap scrolling on desktop and vertical scrolling on mobile

 ∙🧭 A responsive navbar that changes into a dropdown on smaller devices

+∙📢 Intel reseach and marketing written by yours truly!